LowriWilliams/LowriWilliams.github.io/content/_index.md

           icon: cardiff
           organization: Cardiff University
           title: New PhD Students
-          description: I currently supervise 2 new PhD students, Jake Samuels and Dylan Hampton.
-Their PhDs are funded by the Cyber Innovation Hub and their research focuses around the use of LLMs in cybersecurity.
+          description: Introducing 3 new PhD students, Jake Samuels, Dylan Hampton, and Zain Hankin to the team.
+Their PhDs are funded by the Cyber Innovation Hub and their research focuses around the use of LLMs in cybersecurity and Industrial Control System security.

         - date_end: ''
           date_start: '2025-01-17'